Peak Coal and Mountaintop Removal

 May 25, 2004 article on From the Wilderness

-presentations at the October 2010 Association for the Study of Peak Oil and Gas (ASPO USA) conference in Washington, D.C.
+from the Association for the Study of Peak Oil and Gas - USA (ASPO USA), 2010 annual conference

 Outlook for Coal - Peak Coal